 - Hesitation to take risks or do anything that might feel vulnerable (which can keep us from showing up in our work or social settings)

-- Desire for behaviors that can soothe, but might not feel so good in the long run
+- Desire for behaviors or substances that can soothe, but might not feel so good in the long run

 On the flip side, when you protect your emotional energy to whatever extent is within your control, you may: